 How Can I Participate?

 Juniata students with international experience and/or advanced second language skills are eligible to participate.
-You can either take Language in Motion for credit or do it as a volunteer.
+Students can either take Language in Motion for credit or volunteer.

-Credit students are required to attend all training workshops held late afternoons during the first four weeks of the semester and complete a minimum number of seven presentations (a full day in a school) during the semester.
-Register for the course as you would for any other Juniata course.
-The courses WL 201, WL 202, WL 203, and WL 204 are all one credit and are offered both Fall and Spring semesters.
-You may repeat the class by signing up for the next higher number during the same semester or in a later semester.
-You can earn Humanities (H) or International (I) credit from these classes.
-For further details, please see course syllabus.
+Credit students are required to attend all training workshops held late afternoons during the first four weeks of the semester and complete a minimum number of seven presentations (a full day in school) during the semester.
+The Language in Motion courses WL 201, WL 202, WL 203, and WL 204 are all one credit and are offered both Fall and Spring semesters.
+The course may be repeated by signing up for the next higher course number during the same semester or in a later semester.
+Students can earn Humanities (H) or International (I) credit from these classes.
+For further details, please see the course syllabus.

-Volunteers are invited and encouraged to attend all workshops and may decide how many presentations to do in a semester.
-As a volunteer, you may do only one or as many more as you want.
-Tailor the experience to your schedule.
+Volunteers are invited and encouraged to attend all workshops and may decide how many presentations to do each semester.
+Volunteers may do only one or more presentations.
 For further details, please see our volunteer info sheet.